 How to remove super glue from skin

-Picture the scene, you’re rushing to make dinner after work, and you see that the handle on your kitchen cupboard is coming loose.
-You grab your Bostik Super Glue and quickly get to work and within a few moments, the handle is as good as new.
-However, as you tidy up, you realise that in your haste you managed to get some glue on your fingers.
-When mistakes happen, use our simple step-by-step guide and discover the best way to remove super glue from skin.
+Picture the scene: you're rushing to make dinner after work, and you notice the handle on your kitchen cupboard is coming loose.
+You grab your Bostik Super Glue and get to work.
+Within a few moments, the handle is as good as new.
+But as you tidy up, you realise you've managed to get some glue on your fingers.
+When that happens, use this step-by-step guide to take super glue off skin safely.

 Everything you need to remove super glue from skin